agda2lh

 program above does not have the same statically-checked properties as

 the Agda program.
-In particular, the Agda mirror
+In particular, the Agda mirror preserves

-it operates on, since both the input
+the height of the Tree it operates on, since both the input

-and the output type are Tree
+and the output type are Trees with height index

-has no such
+n.
+The Haskell mirror has no such

-statically-ensured property -- the Haskell Tree
+statically-ensured property -- the Haskell Tree is not

 height-indexed.